meriosol/etr/configs/no_sql_db_samples/cassandra/readme.txt

 SELECT * from event_categories;

-For exit, use quite or exit.
+For exit, use quit or exit.
 exit;